openedx/docs.openedx.org/source/developers/concepts/hooks_extension_framework.rst

 | **Use cases**      |  Send an email notification when a user enrolls in a course.           |  Prevent the enrollment of non-authorized users.            |
 +--------------------+------------------------------------------------------------------------+-------------------------------------------------------------+

-How to know when to use an Event or a Filter?
+How to Know When to Use an Event or a Filter?
 =============================================

-When to use an Open edX Event?
+When to Use an Open edX Event?
 ------------------------------

 A developer might use an Open edX Event in order to perform the following actions.
 Note that this is not an exhaustive list.